skrey/yellow-extensions/source/help/en/troubleshooting.md

 Datenstrom Yellow requires complete upload!
 ```

 Copy all files again to the web server.
 Check if your FTP software shows an error message during upload.
 It sometimes happens that the data transfer was interrupted, then there are files with zero bytes on the web server.
-After all files have been copied to the web server, the problem should be resolved.
+After all installation files have been copied to the web server, the problem should be resolved.

 ```
 Datenstrom Yellow requires configuration file!